-- evaluate scientific investigation based on a supernatural creation of all things in 6 literal days approximately 6,000 years ago by the God of the Bible, - apply the understanding of key concepts to solve problems in biology and physical science, and - apply the understanding of key concepts to solve problems in science and mathematics.
+- evaluate scientific investigation based on a supernatural creation of all things in six literal days approximately 6,000 years ago by the God of the Bible, - apply the understanding of key concepts to solve problems in biology and physical science, and - apply the understanding of key concepts to solve problems in science and mathematics.

 See M.S.
 Admission Requirements (p.
-69).
-The applicant must have earned at least a grade of "C-" in 18 credits of science (undergraduate or graduate level), including one year each in Biology, General Chemistry, and Physics.
+65).
+The applicant must have earned a grade of "C-" or higher in at least 18 credits of science (undergraduate or graduate level), including one year each in Biology, General Chemistry, and Physics.